Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ![](_media/description.png)

+# Hardware Requirements
+For this project, you will need to have the following components :
+  A raspberry PI PICO
+  A USB cable to connect the PC to the PICO (micro USB cable) One ou a couple of LED's
+  1 kOhms resistors
+  1 push button for the reset of the PICO

-# Requirements
+# Software Requirements

-This tutorial has been tested on Ubuntu 22.04.
+This tutorial has been tested on Ubuntu 20.04.

 Make sure you have installed the following packages :